inveniosoftware/docs-invenio-rdm/docs/deployment/configuration.md

 # Configuration

-This section explains the current configuration options that are available for the different components deployed by these Helm charts.
+This section explains the current configuration options that are available for the different components deployed by this Helm chart.

 ## Global